asillycat/STAR-1/README.md

 ## Acknowledgement
 This work is partially supported by a gift from Open Philanthropy.
 We thank the NAIRR Pilot Program and the Microsoft Accelerate Foundation Models Research Program for supporting our computing needs.

+LLNL co-authors were supported under Contract DE-AC52-07NA27344 with the U.S. Department of Energy and the LLNL-LDRD Program under Project No. 24-ERD-058.
+The United States Government retains, and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.

 ## Citation
 ```